cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Fixed the recalculation of certain building limits when AI steals technology
 - We bring back the way MCV is deployed.
 AI don't like it to be too close near the tiberium (Bases are more compacted, more stuck units, less effective bases defenses, etc)
 - Added a fix on RA Immersive Heli's mod
+- Added a fix on AI-Refinery-limit-overwrite when dynamic is disabled

 ---